canvasxyz/canvas/docs/6-networking.md

 ## Checking connection status

+Unless configured otherwise, apps start with libp2p enabled, so they will try to connect to the network immediately.

 For realtime applications, you can check `app.status` to see if your application is connected to other peers.

-By default, apps start with libp2p enabled, so they will try to connect to the network immediately.
-You can set `offline: true` in the config to start libp2p manually instead.

 The app's status will show `connected` as soon as libp2p has a connection to at least one peer running the same application on the network.